Moving a Peloton Bike

 Transporting a peloton is not terribly difficult, but you will want at least one other person to help.
 The most challenging parts involve disassembling it and then carrying it and loading it into your car.

-Before you move your bike, I recommend lowering the handle bar and seat to the lowest possible setting and make sure all the adjustment levers are as tight as they can be.
+Before you move your bike, I recommend lowering the handlebar and seat to the lowest possible setting and making sure all the adjustment levers are as tight as they can be.

 I also recommend you remove all the bike’s delicate accessories.
 These include: